Destaq/destaq.github.io/_pages/portfolio.md

 So, I decided that I would write a quick Python program that would download *x* number of wallpaper images from Reddit each morning and set them as my custom, shifting wallpaper.
 Through this project, I learned about setting up bots, the `praw` library, and expanded my knowledge of web scraping with `urrllib`.

 When I shared this project online, I was pleased to find that many Mac and even Windows and Linux people were using it.
 This encouraged me to write a detailed README.md (available as a blog post) about how to setup Reddit bots, and subsequently led to hundreds of clones and 40 stars for [the repository](https://github.com/Destaq/reddit-wallpapers).

-### discord-programming-bot
-{% include gallery id="gallery4" caption="A Discord bot for programmers" %}

-Discord is the perfect social media platform for tech-savvy people, and as such it is a meeting place for many programmers.
-I had the honor of being able to join a small Discord 'server' with about two dozen other serious programmers, and we eventually decided to start working on our very own Discord bot.

-Programming Discord bots is quite different from regular Python code, as it frequently encompasses HTML and multithreading.
-However, this was nonetheless a great challenge for myself and the half-dozen others that I was working with the project on, and we spent many late nights opening pull requests or writing code.

-This bot is still in development, but it has many yet-unseen features that I'd like to share, such as:
-- running code from multiple languages in Discord (IDE/REPL)
-- customizable productivity timers with Opus and `discord[voice]`
-- coding leaderboards based on time spent coding
-- programming challenges from Project Euler, Daily Programmer, and Reddit
-- SQL, private file storage
-- Python documentation

-Although this program isn't 'free and in the wild', so to speak, it's still [available on GitHub](https://github.com/KodyVS/Discord-Bot-Development) and is being continually worked on.
-Eventually, our team plans on releasing it to the public so servers around the globe can use all of the bot's functions.

 ## Conclusion
 I'm always open to working on new projects, and they are the best part of programming to me - *solving problems through a few lines of code*.
 It always puts a smile on my face when I see a new download or star, and I hope that I am making a small difference for the people that are using my code.